-The Qimin yaoshu 齊民要術 "Important methods to condition the people's [living]" is one of the oldest agronomical treatise of China.
-It was written by Jia Sixie 賈思勰, a scholar of the short Eastern Wei period 東魏 (534-550).
-He came from Yidu 益都, modern Shandong, and was governor (taishou 太守) of the commandery of Gaoyang 高陽.
-He had the opportunity to observe the farming activities in the regions of Jingxing 井陘, Huguan 壼關 and Shangdang 上黨 (all in modern Shanxi and Shaanxi) and was himself a breeder of sheep.
+Qimin yaoshu 齊民要術 "Important methods to condition the people's [living]" is one of the oldest agronomical treatises of China.
+It was written by Jia Sixie 賈思勰 (fl.
+544), a scholar of the short Eastern Wei period 東魏 (534-550).
+Jia hailed from Yidu 益都, modern Shandong, and was governor (taishou 太守) of the commandery of Gaoyang 高陽.
+He had the opportunity to observe the farming activities in the regions of Jingxing 井陘, Huguan 壼關 and Shangdang 上黨 (all in modern Shanxi and Shaanxi) and was himself a sheep breeder.

-The Qimin yaoshu comprises 92 chapters in 10 juan "scrolls".
+The Qimin yaoshu comprises 92 chapters arranged in 10 juan.
 About the author virtually nothing is known but in his foreword he at least explains that he collected quotations from all types of books, especially from older agronomical treatises like the Fan Shengzhi shu 氾生之書 and the Simin yueling 四民月令 as well as interviews of experts on agronomy.

-The oldest surviving print of the Qimin yaoshu dates from the Northern Song period 北宋 (960-1126, printed by the Institute for the Veneration of Literature, Chongwenyuan 崇文院), but only 4 scrolls are preserved in Japan.
-The Qimin yaoshu is to be found in the collectanea Siku quanshu, Sibu congkan 四部叢刊, Mice huihan 祕册彙函, Jindai mishu 津逮祕書, Sibu beiyao 四部備要, Wanyou wenku 萬有文庫, Xuejin taoyuan 學津討原 and Jianxi cunshe congkan 漸西村舍叢刊.
+The oldest surviving print of the Qimin yaoshu dates from the Northern Song period 北宋 (960-1126, printed by the Institute for the Veneration of Literature, Chongwenyuan 崇文院), but only 4 fascicles of this edition are preserved in Japan.
+The Qimin yaoshu is to be found in the series Siku quanshu 四庫全書, Sibu congkan 四部叢刊, Mice huihan 祕册彙函, Jindai mishu 津逮祕書, Sibu beiyao 四部備要, Wanyou wenku 萬有文庫, Xuejin taoyuan 學津討原 and Jianxi cunshe congkan 漸西村舍叢刊.